 When you pick the custom installation option, the familiar ticked boxes will appear.
 Take the time to reviews the information that is next to these boxes to ensure no unwanted feature is installed along with the software.
 No matter the installation option you are presented with, the custom option is always the best.
 This is because, through this option, you really get to know what you are installing into your device.

 And if by any chance you have downloaded PUPs unknowingly, there is still a way you can remove them from your device.
 Removing potentially unwanted programs from your windows device isn’t exactly rocket science.
 There are two very simple ways you can get rid of PUPs.
 The first option is to invest in an anti-malware program that detects and removes PUPS as well.

 Antimalware programs are designed to scan through the device, automatically detect PUPS and delete them from your device instantaneously.
 Antimalware programs such as MalwareFox is excellent for removing PUPs for your device.

 The second option is to remove the PUPs from your device manually.
 To do this, hold down the ALT, CTRL and DELETE keys to bring up the lock screen.
 Choose the “Task Manager” option, then, enter the “Processes” tab and examine the background applications that are currently running on your windows system.
 Take note of the PUP name when you notice it and close down the task manager.
 The open up the control panel, head to “Uninstall Programs”, type out the PUP name and uninstall it.
 You should be good to go.

 As much as the topic and concept of technology are broad, there is always a way to figure things out.
 Now that you have found out about PUPs, researching more the topic offers a lot of information on how to tackle the problem.
-To tackle PUP threats, anti-malware programs such as MalwareFox also offer detailed tips on how to prevent and address the PUPs on their sites.
+To tackle PUP threats, anti-malware programs also offer detailed tips on how to prevent and address the PUPs on their sites.